 Don't Disrupt the Flow

-Let There be Light
+Let There Be Light

-We talked about storage for your hand tools and power tools, now we’re going to look at where to place your wood pieces.
-We suggest placing them near the front of the woodshop or near your workbench.
-This is solely for convenience since you’d want to grab a piece right when you walk in.
-Perhaps even have a special cabinet where you place raw pieces of wood and another one for unfinished pieces.
+In our experience, the best place to store wood pieces is near the front of the woodshop or near your workbench.
+This is solely for convenience since you’d want to grab a piece of wood right when you walk in.
+Another good option is a having a dedicated cabinet for raw pieces of wood, and maybe another one for your unfinished pieces.

 Have a Middle Ground